 Students interested in pursuing a Curb Fellowship should contact Prof. John Bass, and are highly encouraged to take the Music and Community in Memphis course (URBN 262).

 These fellowships will allow students to launch and sustain arts-related projects in partnership with a faculty mentor.
 These projects will be wide-ranging and are designed to bring a student's classroom interests into contact with the unique opportunities of the Memphis area.
-Please contact Dr. Charles Hughes, Director of the Memphis Center, for more information.
+The deadline for applications is February 15.
+Please contact Dr. Stephanie Cage, Associate Director of the Turley Memphis Center, for more information.

 Work in a neuroscience lab at the University of Tennessee Medical School.
-Contact Prof. David Kabelik; the deadline to apply is in mid-March.
+Contact Prof. David Kabelik; applications open on December 1 and are due February 1.

-Work alongside research at St. Jude Children's Research Hospital.
-Contact Prof. Gary Lindquester; the deadline to apply is early December.
+Work alongside researchers at St. Jude Children's Research Hospital.
+Contact Prof. Gary Lindquester; applications open on December 1 and are due February 1.

 This summer fellowship allows Rhodes students to critically examine issues in urban education, using the city of Memphis as a site to explore these issues both locally and nationally.
 Contact Dr. Laura Taylor for more information.